 Fire Risk Assessment Services

-The Order removes the fire certification regime in England and Wales with fire safety now being based upon a risk regime.
+The Order removes the fire certification regime in England and Wales, with fire safety now being based upon a risk regime.

-- The main legislation in the UK requiring employers to undertake fire risk assessments are the Regulatory Reform (Fire Safety) Order 2005 and the Management of Health and Safety at Work Regulations 1999.
+- The main pieces of legislation in the UK requiring employers to undertake fire risk assessments are the Regulatory Reform (Fire Safety) Order 2005 and the Management of Health and Safety at Work Regulations 1999.

 - The process of carrying out a fire risk assessment is made up of several stages.
-These are as follows.
+These are as follows:

 - Establish the objectives of the assessment.